RoyChristian/ECSASconnect/README.md

 Version 0.6.2
 =======
 * Added several new functions for importing new data to the QC SOMEC access database and exporting this data to the ECSAS database.
+* Added the possibility to extract all or some databases from ECSAS.

 Version 0.6.1
 =======